Ferroxius/Palette/Alpyne_Installation.md

 ### Can I add/remove mods?
 You're welcome to do so and can also use this list as a baseline to build off of if you wish.
 Keep in mind however that you will need to be responsible for things like Conflict Resolution as my help will be limited

-### Widescreen & Linux Support?
+### Widescreen Support?
 I don't personally own a widescreen monitor so I am unable to test and properly support widescreen.
-Same goes for Linux and by extention Steam Deck/Ally support.

 Community support may help in this matter however